 Ozone is becoming an increasingly popular alternative to chlorine for water disinfection.
 Ozone, through its action as an oxidizer, provides comparable disinfection power to chlorine, rapidly attacks bacterial cell walls and thick-walled spores of plant pathogens.
 Ozone treatments have the benefit of forming fewer undesirable by-products than chlorine treatments, such as trihalomethane, chloroform, and other dangerous compounds.
 Ozone is faster acting than chlorine and allows for adequate disinfection with short-term contact to the produce.
 The use of ozone does require a greater capital investment and ongoing operating costs than the use of chlorine, however.
 Because of the instability of the compound (20 min in clean water), ozone must be generated on-site, requiring investment in ozone-generating equipment.
 These generators create ozone through the action of a high energy source (UV light or corona discharge), splitting oxygen molecules that then recombine to form ozone.
 Small-scale ozone generating units are available for a few thousand dollars.

-Peroxyacetic acid (PAA, also called peracetic acid), in combination with hydrogen peroxide, is another popular alternative to chlorine that is allowed in organic production.
+Peroxyacetic acid (PAA, also called peracetic acid on the NOP National List), in combination with hydrogen peroxide, is another popular alternative to chlorine that is allowed in organic production.
 Like chlorine, PAA performs well in water dump tanks and water flumes.
-However, like ozone, the treatments result in safer byproducts than chlorine treatments.
+Like ozone, PAA treatments result in safer byproducts than chlorine treatments.
 The disinfection performance of PAA is comparable to chlorine and ozone.
 To maximize effectiveness, PAA should be maintained at a level of 80 ppm in the wash water.
 A post-treatment wash with clean water is required after a disinfection treatment with PAA.

 This is an eOrganic article and was reviewed for compliance with National Organic Program regulations by members of the eOrganic community.
 Always check with your organic certification agency before adopting new practices or using new materials.
 For more information, refer to eOrganic's articles on organic certification.